rlondner/mongodb-3.6-hols/json-schemas/HOL-PART3.md

                     bsonType: ["string"],
                     description: "'name' is a required string"
                 },
-                box_size: {
-                    enum: [3, 6, 12, 24, 64, 128],
-                    description: "'box_size' must be one of the values listed and is required" },
                 crayons: {
-                    bsonType: ["array"],
-                    minItems: 1, // each box of crayons must have at least one color
-                    uniqueItems: true,
-                    additionalProperties: false,
-                    items: {
                     bsonType: ["object"],
-                        required: ["size", "color"],
+                    required: ["size", "colors"],
                     additionalProperties: false,
-                        description: "'crayons' must contain the stated fields.",
                     properties: {
                         size: {
                               enum: ["small", "medium", "large"],
                               description: "'size' is required and can only be one of the given enum values" },
+                        colors: {
+                            bsonType: ["array"],
+                            minItems: 1, // each box of crayons must have at least one color
+                            uniqueItems: true,
-                            color: {
+                            items: {
                                 bsonType: "string",
-                            description: "'color' is an optional field of type string" }
+                                description: "'colors' is a required array of unique strings" }
                             }
                         }
                     }
                     }
                 }
             }
-    })
+        }
+        )
     ```

-1. We have set our validation rule here so that each box of crayons cannot contain identical crayons (i.e. of the same size and color).
+4. We have set our validation rule here so that each box of crayons cannot contain identical crayons (i.e. of the same size and color).

     ```javascript
-    db.crayons.insertOne({name: "Primary Colors", box_size: 3,
-    crayons: [
-            {size: "small", color: "red"},
-            {size: "small", color: "yellow"},
+        db.crayons.insertOne({name: "Reds",
-            {size: "small", color: "blue"}]}) // works
+        crayons: {size: "small", colors: ["red", "maroon"]}}) // works

-    db.crayons.insertOne({name: "Reds", box_size: 6,
+        db.crayons.insertOne({name: "Reds",
-    crayons: [
-            {size: "small", color: "red"},
-            {size: "medium", color: "red"},
-            {size: "large", color: "red"},
-            {size: "small", color: "scarlet"},
-            {size: "small", color: "brick red"},
-            {size: "small", color: "red"}
-    ]}) // doesn't work, there are two small red crayons in this box
+        crayons: {size: "small", colors: ["red", "maroon", "scarlet", "brick red", "red"]}})  // doesn't work since "red" is repeated
     ```

+#### Note:
+`uniqueItems` should be used for scalar arrays and **not** for
+item arrays.